LaunchpadPhillyTech/photo_tagger/README.md

 ### Common Issues

 - **500 Internal Server Error**: Usually caused by OAuth configuration issues
+  - Try clearing your cookies and site data on the left of the address bar
   - Check that your `.env` file exists and contains all required variables
   - Ensure the redirect URI matches exactly in your Google Cloud Console OAuth2 credentials
   - Verify your Google OAuth credentials are correct